Higgs boson decays to a fermion pair and a polarized $Z$ boson at NLO accuracy: Some details in the calculation

-The real correction $\delta\Gamma^{\rm real-fac-1}$ include soft and collinear singularities, which are regularized by infinitesimal photon mass and small lepton masses respectively.
-To isolate the IR singular terms, the Catani–Seymour (CS) dipole subtraction method is used \cite{Catani:1996vz,Dittmaier:1999mb,Catani:2002hc}.
-Following the procedure in Ref. \cite{Dittmaier:1999mb}, the real correction can be separated into two parts:
+The IR singularities originate from soft or collinear massless particles, and are regulated dimensionally as well.
+To handle the IR singularities in the real corrections (like Fig. \ref{fig_Feyn}(a.5)(b.4)), the Catani-Seymour dipole subtraction method \cite{Catani:1996vz} is adopted.
+Following the procedure of Ref. \cite{Catani:1996vz}, the correction terms can be rewritten as